igrishaev/blog/_posts/2022-12-03-clojure-guide.md

 - Travers on the first map passing the corresponding config values into the constructors;
 - Travers on the second map to supply initiated components with dependencies.

-Wrap the result into the System class, then start it, and you're fine.
+Wrap the result into the `System` class, then start it, and you're fine.

-Having a system being run, never reach its components using get, get-in or similar.
+Having a system being run, never reach its components using `get`, `get-in` or similar.
 This is a gross violation of the system design.
 Instead, pass only required components into the functions.
 For the same reason don't store a system in a global variable.
 That can only be an excuse when listening for SIGTERM or other signals to safely shut down the system.
 A variable that holds a system must be private.

 ## Collections